I am currently

 I grew up playing and dreaming in the woods behind our house/80-bed country hostel in a small village in rural Belgium.
 Although life can get a little complicated at times, I suppose this is where my love for the simple life stems from.
 I caught the travel bug pretty late in life, on a 6-month long-distance bike trek in 2010/2011 from Belgium to Israel.
 Increasingly bored and dissatisfied with the 9-to-5 mentality , I accepted aforementioned cruise ship job, and I've been living out of a suitcase/backpack ever since.

-I've recently turned 41, and although I admittedly live a relative care-free life, this comes with the maturity and sense of responsibility you'd expect in a grown-up boy my age.
-You'll find I'm pretty laid-back, intelligent, with a (dark) sense of humor and sarcasm coursing strong through my veins.
+I've recently turned 42, and although I admittedly live a fairly relative care-free life, this comes with the maturity and sense of responsibility you'd expect in a grown-up boy my age.
+You'll find I'm pretty laid-back, intelligent, with a (dark) sense of humor and a good dose of sarcasm.
 I don't mind being taught new things by a 16-year old if have be, as I've no problem admitting there's things I don't know and can't do (yet).
 I do love picking up new knowledge and skills though, and like to think I do so pretty quickly.

 I started doing workaway to explore new skills and environments, but lately I feel I'm gravitating increasingly towards permaculture and natural building projects.
 I hope to really build up my experience and skills in that area in the coming years, and eventually start my own project.
 That being said, any profile that offers surfing or horses as a side-benefit certainly have a leg up! ;-)